Rapid

 WBM is 100 per cent Canadian owned and has operated since 1945 in Canada, committed to continual growth and exploration of opportunities that capitalize on our strengths to serve the global market.

 Brent Belford has taught at Georgian for 17 years.
-He is also the academic technologist for the Precision Skills program.
+He is also the academic technologist for the Mechanical Technician – Precision Skills program.
 He has been a licensed mechanic for over 25 years where he worked largely on performance and custom builds.
 Brent’s machining skills were used for the manufacturing of performance and racing parts.
 He’s still involved with racing.

-Faculty, Industrial Automation and Robotics
+Adam Bowman, Faculty, Industrial Automation and RoboticsGeorgian College Chevron

 Adam Bowman has over 20 years of experience working with robotics and automation.
 Through occupying various roles such as a new build integrator in advanced manufacturing and now as a college professor and corporate trainer, Adam brings a wealth of knowledge and diverse experience.
 He enjoys working with students and industrial partners to help meet their learning needs and provide companies the opportunity to keep pace with the ever-changing technology landscape.

-Faculty, Leadership in Manufacturing
+Peter Ferreira, Faculty, Leadership in ManufacturingGeorgian College Chevron

 A passionate people leader with 18 years’ experience, driving sales, marketing, and operations teams to success through coaching.
 Peter Ferreira is highly engaging by using motivational, inspirational and supportive techniques.
 He is known for leading by example in various industries, including Software as a Servive (SaaS), technology, ecommerce, educational technology (EdTech), retail, wholesale and financial.
 Peter is a true professional who loves to share best practices, and spark discussion and collaboration to foster learning through the art of corporate training.

 Gary Harris has been a full-time teacher with Georgian for 18 years.
 He is a mould maker by trade and has travelled the world teaching and sharing his passion for design and manufacturing.
-Gary developed the precision machining micro-certificate in response to the needs of the local automotive and advanced manufacturing sectors.
+Gary developed the Precision Machining micro-certificate in response to the needs of the local automotive and advanced manufacturing sectors.

-Faculty, Hydraulics and Pneumatics
+Phil LeBoeuf, Faculty, Hydraulics and PneumaticsGeorgian College Chevron

 Phil LeBoeuf has worked in the skilled trades field since 1977.
 A licensed industrial millwright, Phil has worked in various manufacturing industries specializing in machine building, plant maintenance and repair, fluid power maintenance and mobile equipment building and maintenance.
 Phil joined Georgian in 2003 and has become one of the foremost expert skilled trades trainers, having instructed numerous topics related to the trades and workplace safety.
 His expertise is requested across the province on a number of ministry-regulated initiatives and mandatory training requirements.